Lobet den Herrn, alle Heiden, BWV 230: Words

 The motet draws its text from Psalm 117 Verses 1-2.

 A couple of Bach's other motets are known to have been composed for funerals in Leipzig and set texts such as the Epistle to the Romans.
 The celebratory text of Lobet den Herrn does not suggest a farewell to the world, indicating that it was composed for a different type of occasion.

 History

 It is not known when the work was composed.
 Some scholars, for example Martin Geck, have questioned the attribution to Bach.
-In the twentieth century the authoritative Bach-Werke-Verzeichnis catalogue included it in a set of motets (listed as BWV 225–231).
-In retrospect, the BWV numbering seems somewhat arbitrary as a grouping of the Bach motets: recent scholarship includes more works among the motets.
+In the twentieth century the authoritative Bach-Werke-Verzeichnis catalogue included it in a set of motets, listed as BWV 225–231.
+This grouping is only slightly different from the set of six works traditionally described as the Bach motets after having been published together in the 19th century.
+In retrospect, the juxtaposition of the BWV 225-231 works seems somewhat arbitrary as a grouping of the Bach motets: recent scholarship includes more works among the motets.
 However, Lobet den Herrn has often been recorded with others from BWV 225–229.

 It is the only one of the set to be scored for four voices (most of the others are for double SATB choir).
 It is also unusual in that (lightly scored) instrumental accompaniment is specified.